OussamaMouin/STM32G0CubeAssembly/README.md

 In this project we developed the code genration tool using c++ in the QT enviroment.
 The file **SourceCode** contains the C++ files , the header files and finally the inteface design files.

+### Acknowledgments

+We are pleased to take this opportunity to express our sincere gratitude and appreciation to all those who have played a role, whether near or far, in the successful completion of this project.
+First and foremost, we extend our heartfelt thanks to our supervisor at the company, Mr. Younes Lahbib, an Engineer at STMicroelectronics.
+His unwavering support and guidance were pivotal in ensuring the successful execution of this project.

+Additionally, we acknowledge that while we have put significant effort into developing the code, it is not without its flaws.
+There are areas where the code can be improved, and it still contains some bugs.
+We remain open to constructive feedback and further refinements to enhance its performance and functionality.